Frequently Asked Questions

 If I am being charged with a violation, what will happen next?

-You will receive a letter from a staff member asking you to make an appointment or assigning you a time to meet with the hearing officer.
-The letter will also describe any charges.
+You will receive a letter from a staff member asking you to make an appointment or assigning you a time to meet.
+The letter will also include alleged charges.
 It is important to make an appointment and attend it.
 Ignoring the situation will not make the matter go away.

 I received a letter from my hall director about my hearing.
 What should I do now?

 If you receive a letter, contact the staff member back and schedule an appointment by the deadline stated in the letter.